VF-DE-CDS/GraphILP-API/docs/source/network.rst

 Travelling Salesman Problem (TSP)
 =================================

-The `travelling salesman problem <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`__ is one of the most well-known problems of combinatorial optimisation.
-Given a list of cities (nodes in a graph) and distances between all pairs of cities (weighted edges in a graph), a solution to this problem is a shortest to going through all cities but visiting no city twice.
+The `Travelling Salesman Problem <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`__ is one of the most well-known problems of combinatorial optimisation.
+Given a list of cities (nodes in a graph) and distances between all pairs of cities (weighted edges in a graph), a solution to this problem is a shortest tour going through all cities but visiting no city twice.

 Depending on whether the tour needs to start where it began and on the properties of the distances (for example they can be required to give a metric) there are many variants of the problem.